Automattic/wp-calypso/client/components/multiple-choice-question/README.md

 - **Required:** `no`
 - **Default:** `''`

-the prompt to display in the text input referenced above.
+The prompt to display in the text input referenced above.